 - (a) The amount by which the percentage change in the net asset value per unit in the Fund over the performance period (plus any distributions paid during the performance period) exceeds the percentage change in the benchmark over the performance period, multiplied by the net asset value per unit; and - (b) The amount by which the net asset value per unit (plus any distributions paid during the performance period) as at the last valuation time of the relevant performance period exceeds the high watermark, multiplied by the number of units on issue as at the last valuation time of the relevant performance period.

-For the financial period ended 30 June 2018, the performance fees incurred by the Fund and payable at year end were \$680,075.
+For the financial period ended 30 June 2019, the performance fees incurred by the Fund were \$2,965,044 (2018: \$680,075).
+Performance fees payable at 30 June 2019 were \$3,181,999 (2018: \$729,836).